celsowm/pgedigital-backend/docs/metal-orm/runtime.md

 ## Unit of Work

-Each entity in an OrmContext has a status:
+Each entity tracked by an OrmSession has a status:

 - New - created in memory and not yet persisted.
 - Managed - loaded from the database and unchanged.